Stump v. Sparkman: Background

 On July 9, 1971, Ora Spitler McFarlin of Auburn, Indiana, through her attorney Warren G. Sunday, presented a petition to Judge Harold D. Stump of the DeKalb County Circuit Court asking to have her 15-year-old daughter, Linda Spitler, surgically sterilized.
 The petition alleged that the daughter was "somewhat retarded", was associating with "older youth and young men" and that it would be in the daughter's best interest to undergo a tubal ligation "to prevent unfortunate circumstances."

 Judge Stump signed the requested order ex parte the same day that he received the petition.
 The daughter had no notice of it.
 No guardian ad litem was appointed to represent her interest, and no hearing was held.
 Neither the petition nor the order was filed with the clerk of the circuit court, nor did the order cite any statutory authority for the action being taken.

 On July 15, Linda Spitler entered DeKalb Memorial Hospital, just four blocks from her home.
 She was told that she was to have her appendix removed.
 The next day a tubal ligation was performed on her by Dr. John H. Hines, assisted by Dr. Harry M. Covell, and anesthesiologist Dr. John C. Harvey.

 In 1973, Linda Spitler married Leo Sparkman.
 Failing to become pregnant, she learned from Hines in 1975 that she had been sterilized.
 The Sparkmans then brought an action for damages under 42 U.S.C. § 1983 and 42 U.S.C. § 1985(3) for alleged deprivation of Linda Sparkman's civil rights against Ora McFarlin, her attorney, Judge Stump, the doctors who performed the operation and the hospital where it was performed.
 Leo Sparkman asserted a pendent claim under state law for loss of potential fatherhood.
 Linda Sparkman also asserted pendent state claims for assault and battery and medical malpractice.
 The case was filed in the U.S. District Court for the Northern District of Indiana.

 Linda Sparkman later changed her name to Jamie Renae Coleman and co-authored a 2003 book, The Blanket She Carried, with her friend Paula Headley.

-The case below
+Lower courts

 The district court judge, Jesse E. Eschbach, dismissed the case, holding that the only state action, which was necessary to the federal claims, was Judge Stump's approval of the petition and that he was "clothed with absolute judicial immunity", thereby cutting off the claims against the other defendants as well.
 The Sparkmans appealed to the U.S. Court of Appeals for the Seventh Circuit, which reversed the dismissal.